How to Create Email Newsletter Template for Outlook with Stripo

 - click the “Export” button;

-Your template will be downloaded to your computer as an OFT file — Outlook File Template.
-By clicking the file, you get an Outlook window with your ready-to-send email template opened.
+your template will be downloaded to your computer as a file.
+By clicking this file, you get an Outlook window with your ready-to-send email template opened;

 Here, you will see it exactly the way your readers will.
 In this window, you can edit the template if needed.

 Outlook removes the styles that make email design responsive.
 Thus, those users who see your emails on mobile devices will see the desktop version of it.
 No, there will no be a horizontal scroll.
 But all the containers from one row that are normally moved to the second row on mobiles, will all remain in one row.

 (email sent via ESP or most email clients)

 Save all Outlook email newsletter templates to your personal content library with Stripo.
 Export them to Outlook with just 2 clicks at any time you need.